fraissig/TableManager/README.md

 : display the application logging file

 ## Table Definition (.json file)
-TableManager requires the tables' definition (one json file per table).
+TableManager requires the tables' definition (one json file per table, all located in the same directory).
 The following dictionary fields are expected, for each item of the table:
 ```
 {